erickcasita/erickcasita/README.md

         Studies = "Computer Engineer with a Master's Degree in Information and Communication Technologies" Skills = ["Python", "C#", "Javascript"],
         Technologies = ["MSQL", "MySQL","MongoDB"],
-        Interests = "Exploring new technologies and continuous learning", }
+        Interests = "Exploring new technologies and continuous learning" }

 ```